vanTrant/google-homepage/README.md

 * Any browser will do, but in this case i'm using Chrome.

+## Version History

+* 1.1
+    * Add underline when hovering in other language links
+* 1.0
+    * Initial release

 ## Authors

 Riovano - [@riovanop](https://www.instagram.com/riovanop/) - riovano82@gmail.com <br />